-Each of the six graphs analyses the transactions identified by the routine in different ways that we have met previously.
+Each of the six graphs analyses the transactions identified by the routine in the different ways that we have met previously.
+The way we investigate depends on the nature of our concerns.

 In the case of the 'Transaction Profit Impact' routine (only), clicking on Visualise shows a Heat Map rather than the 6 graphs (similar to the one seen in the Explore module):